Radical radiotherapy for cancers of the upper abdomen

 Many people, quite naturally, feel emotionally upset and frightened following the diagnosis of cancer.
 It may be difficult to adjust to what is happening.
 Finding out as much as you can about your treatment, may help to calm your fears and enable you to cope better.

 The therapy radiographers and other healthcare professionals you may meet will be willing to listen to your worries and support you in any way they can.
-They may be able to refer you to support services offered in your hospital.
+They may be able to refer you to support services offered in the hospital.

 Further information